 Since 1995 Reinhard Staupe works professionally as a game inventor.
 He has published more than 100 games and has worked with various companies from all over the world: Amigo, Ravensburger, Mattel, Schmidt Spiele, HABA, Out of the Box, FX Schmid, ALEA, Fundex, Playroom Entertainment, moses, Nürnberger Spielkarten, Gamewright, Adlung Spiele, Gigamic, Huch, Kosmos, Coppenrath, Pegasus, Foxmind Games, Eggertspiele...

 His best selling game Speed (called Blink in the USA respectively Sprint in Israel) has sold more than 3 millions copies.

 In the 90ies Reinhard had his own small card game company Staupe Spiele and published his products in cooperation with the traditional card game producer Berliner Spielkarten.
 Reinhard also worked for Berliner Spielkarten as their responsible editor untill 2001 and afterwards as a product manager for Amigo Spiel + Freizeit GmbH.
 From 2005 - 2011 Reinhard worked as an editorial consultant for Amigo.
-Since 2012 Reinhard is working as the responsible editor for Nürnberger Spielkarten, building up a line of card and dice games in a small box, including the bestselling and award-winning games "Qwixx" and "The Game"
+Since 2012 Reinhard is working as the responsible editor for Nürnberger Spielkarten, building up a line of card and dice games in a small box, including the bestselling and award-winning games "Qwixx", "The Game" and "The Mind".

 Besides intenving games Reinhard is writing stories for children picture books and is working as a postcard writer for the company Grafikwerkstatt Bielefeld.
 In 2016 he published a novel, a thriller (see "Roman").